 B Series notes continued the established practice of each note bearing a date of issue.
 The notes use a prefix of three letters, composed from the first 12 letters of the alphabet.
 Replacement notes are identified by a prefix of three letters the same, as follows: One Pound notes BBB, DDD, GGG; Five Pound notes AAA, FFF; Ten Pound notes CCC, HHH; Twenty Pound notes EEE, LLL; Fifty Pound notes KKK.

 A design pattern was done for a £100 denomination, but it was not required by the Central Bank of Ireland.
 A Series £100 notes remained in circulation.

-Central Bank of Ireland B Series banknotes: Dimensions in millimeters
+Central Bank of Ireland B Series banknotes: Dimensions in millimetres

-Note: the dimensions tended to vary by a millimeter or so, depending on the cut.
+Note: the dimensions tended to vary by a millimetre or so, depending on the cut.

 £1 Note, 148 x 78 mm; £5 Note, 156 x 82 mm;